-The prisoners were really enthusiastic about in-cell phones and kiosks, too.
+The prisoners were really enthusiastic about in-cell phones and Kiosks, too.
 They called the family visits ‘great’, and had high praise for both education, and the Inside Out programme in particular.
-They also valued the ‘effective’ Democratic Council (prisoner council), and the wide range of peer mentors, highlighting especially the support provided by fully trained social care peer workers.
+They also valued the ‘effective’ Democratic Council (Committee of prisoner representatives meeting with senior management to discuss issues relevant to the management and care of prisoners in the jail), and the wide range of peer mentors, highlighting especially the support provided by fully trained social care peer workers.

 The Officers felt staff were ‘enthusiastic’ and ‘committed’, and the new staff were ‘a breath of fresh air’.
 There was a ‘strong’ rehabilitative culture across the jail.
 Training days, staff support and the care team were ‘very good’.
 In-cell phones and Kiosks were ‘brilliant’ and Keywork was ‘great’, and the drug strategy was ‘making a real difference’.
 Family visits were another positive highlighted.